The Heartbreakers: History

 Although initially the band members shared songwriting and singing, Hell increasingly attempted to impose his will on the band.
 At a rehearsal in early 1976, Hell laid down an ultimatum – he would sing most of the songs in the set, with Thunders relegated to one or two songs per set.
 Thunders walked out, and Nolan and Lure followed; with all three united against him, Hell wound up leaving the band.
 His final show was on May 14, 1976, at the Rathskeller in Boston.
 After auditioning several bass players, the band settled on Boston transplant Billy Rath.
 Hell went on to form his own band, Richard Hell and the Voidoids.

 Replacing Hell with Rath solidified the Heartbreakers sound, firmly rooted in 1950s rock and rhythm 'n' blues, but with the energy, volume, and attitude of punk.
 Rath was a better bassist than Hell, meshing with Nolan to form a formidable rhythm section, and was also content with playing a supporting role in the band without seeking the spotlight.
-Now managed by Leee Black Childers, the band also consciously emphasized their New York street-tough image, abandoning the glam rock look Thunders and Nolan had flaunted in the New York Dolls in favor of short hair and '50s style suits.
+Now managed by Leee Black Childers, the band also consciously emphasized their New York street-tough image, abandoning the glam rock look Thunders and Nolan had flaunted in New York Dolls in favor of short hair and '50s style suits.
 The first gigs with the new lineup took place on July 23 and 24, 1976 at Max's Kansas City and earned rave reviews.
 The band continued to gig regularly in New York City throughout the summer and fall, and played several shows in Boston in September.
 Despite Childers' efforts and a reputation as a must-see live act, no recording contract was forthcoming, a situation that became increasingly frustrating.
 Lure wrote that "the kind of deals being offered were laughable, sleazy 50-50 splits that the bands could never, ever hope to profit from."
 Although the band regularly drew packed crowds at Max's and other venues, by this point Thunders, Nolan, and Lure were heroin addicts (Rath preferred methamphetamine), so money was tight.